kayicp/dhisper/DesignDocument.md

 type CreatePostArg = {
   thread: ?Nat,                 // Optional thread ID for replies
   content: Text,                // Main text content of the post
-  files: [Kay3.CreateArg],      // Must be empty for now
-  owners: [Kay2.Identity],      // Must be empty for now
+  owners: [Identity],      // Must be empty for now
   metadata: [(Text, Value.Type)], // Must be empty for now
   authorization: Authorization, // Either None or ICRC_2 }